 2. Infrastructure as Code (IaC) Scanning: This scan looks at configuration files (e.g., Kubernetes manifests, Dockerfiles, Terraform scripts) for security flaws and misconfigurations.
 It ensures the infrastructure setup, not just the containers, is secure, but it doesn’t monitor or manage runtime risks.

-A related tool companies may consider is cloud security posture management (CSPM), which focuses on securing cloud environments, including container workloads, but also looks at cloud configurations, storage, and networking.
+A related tool companies may consider is cloud security posture management (CSPM), which focuses on securing cloud environments, including container workloads, as well as examining cloud configurations, storage, and networking.

 Upwind Shifts Right to Protect Runtime Security